- Home

 There’s something about fresh shellfish that transports us to a faraway, sun-stained place by the sea.
 So why not bring that holiday feel into your own home or back garden?

-It’s up to you what size prawns you use, and different sizes will work better in different contexts.
-If you’re thinking of making this dish as an appetizer, it might be best to use smaller, more bite-sized prawns, such as easy-peel prawns.
-While for a main dish, king prawns, tiger prawns, or crevettes will work best.
+It’s up to you what size prawns you use, and different sizes work better in different contexts.
+If you’re thinking of making this dish as a starter, it might be best to use smaller, more bite-sized prawns, such as easy-peel prawns.
+While for a main dish, king prawns, tiger prawns, or shrimps will work best.

-When it comes to the bacon, the trick is to give it a head start in the oven before you wrap it around the prawns and put it on the barbeque, as this will allow it to properly crisp up.
+When it comes to the bacon, the trick is to give it a head start in the oven before you wrap it around the prawns and put it on the barbecue, as this will allow it to crisp up.

 For the sauce, this sticky honey garlic sauce from Cafe Delites looks tasty.
-Or, for something more simple, you might like Jamie Oliver’s olive oil, lemon zest, and fresh herb marinade shown in the video below.
+Or, for something simpler, you might like Jamie Oliver’s olive oil, lemon zest, and fresh herb marinade shown in the video below…

 8. Moroccan lamb chops